256FF/uPrint/Readme.txt

    ------------              ------------
    OneWire Data              OneWire GND

+4. Use tool.py to dump the EEPROM - see folder pics

-4. Use https://github.com/bvanheu/stratasys for decrypting the content
+5. Use https://github.com/bvanheu/stratasys for decrypting the content - see folder pics